cylixlee/OpenSpecContinuum/README.md

 For full usage docs and CLI behavior, read the upstream [OpenSpec README](https://github.com/Fission-AI/OpenSpec/blob/main/README.md).
-OpenSpec Continuum stays compatible with upstream workflows and keeps the same core semantics, so the upstream documentation applies here as well.
+Continuum stays compatible with upstream workflows and keeps the same core semantics, so the upstream documentation applies here as well.

 ## What's New in Continuum